daos-stack/daos/docs/QSG/setup_centos.md

 # DAOS Set-Up on CentOS

-The following instructions detail how to install, set up and start DAOS servers and clients on two or more nodes.
+The following instructions detail how to install, set up, and start DAOS servers and clients on two or more nodes.
 This document includes instructions for CentOS.
 The process is identical for CentOS Linux 7 and CentOS Linux 8, except for the location of the DAOS RPM repository.
-For setup instructions on OpenSuse, refer to
+For setup instructions on OpenSuse, refer to [OpenSuse setup](setup_suse.md).
-[OpenSuse setup](setup_suse.md).

 For more details, reference the [DAOS administration guide](https://docs.daos.io/v2.0/admin/hardware/).

 ## Requirements

 The following steps require two or more hosts, divided up into admin, client, and server roles.
 A single node can be used for multiple roles.
 For example, the admin role can reside on a server, client, or dedicated admin node.

-All nodes must have:

-- sudo access configured
 - password-less ssh configured
 - pdsh installed (or some other means of running multiple remote commands in parallel)
 - server nodes should also have [IOMMU enabled](https://docs.daos.io/v2.0/admin/predeployment_check/#enable-iommu-optional).
-- Set the shell variables as outlined below (reccomended)
+- Set the shell variables as outlined below (recommended)

 ## Setting the shell variables